Sena Adult 5S

 When it comes to microphones, the Cardo PTS00001 has you covered.
 It has two mics—one for full-face helmets and a boom mic for open-face and modular lids.

 This ensures you get the best possible sound quality, no matter what type of helmet you wear.

-It may not be the cheapest option on the market, it’s a solid investment for anyone who wants to enhance their riding experience.
+It may not be the cheapest option on the market, but it’s a solid investment for anyone who wants to enhance their riding experience.

 Compared to other intercom systems I’ve tried, the Cardo PTS00001 is one of the best.
 It’s easy to use, offers excellent sound quality, and has many features that make it worth the investment.